Michelmores' Terms of Business

 M Money Laundering

-51. We are required under the Money Laundering Regulations 2007 to identify and verify the identity of our clients and, in certain circumstances, other persons such as directors or beneficial owners, and to keep that information updated.
+- We are required under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 to identify and verify the identity of our clients and, in certain circumstances, other persons such as directors or beneficial owners, and to keep that information updated.
 You agree that we may make checks using online electronic verification systems or other databases as we may decide.
 We are also required under the Proceeds of Crime Act 2002 as amended and analogous legislation to report to official agencies any information which may come to our attention whilst dealing with a matter on your behalf which gives rise to money laundering or terrorist financing concerns.
 We may be prohibited from notifying you of any report we may have to make or from either confirming or denying that a report has been made.
 If we make a report to the National Crime Agency or analogous authority, we may be prohibited from continuing with your work while the authorities undertake their own investigations; and we may be ordered to stop your work altogether.
 In those circumstances, we will not be able to accept responsibility for any resulting loss or inconvenience.

-53. We will not be liable for loss, damage or delay arising out of the firm's compliance with any statutory or regulatory requirements.
+- We will not be liable for loss or damage arising out of any delays or failures caused by the firm's compliance with any statutory or regulatory requirements.

 N Data Protection

 - You have a right of access under data protection legislation to the personal data that we hold about you.

 - You agree that we may carry out credit reference checks using online or other databases as we may decide.
 These agencies may keep a record of that search.

 - Unless you instruct us otherwise we may contact you or others by email or fax during the course of the work we carry out for you.
 This may include providing details of your email address to others where we think this will be of assistance to your matter, or when forwarding emails.
 Although we endeavour to deploy virus checking software, we cannot be responsible for the security or consequences of correspondence and documents sent by email or fax.